canonical/jenkins-k8s-operator/docs/how-to/configure-installable-plugins.md

 ### Configure `plugins`

 Use the `plugins` configuration to allow a list of plugins to be installed on Jenkins.
-It is a list of allowed plugin short names separated by commas.
-Leaving this empty will allow any plugins to be installed.
-Plugins are not automatically installed but can be installed by the user.
-Plugins not on the list but installed by the user will be removed automatically, including its dependencies.
+Comma-separated list of allowed plugin short names.
+If empty, any plugin can be installed.
+Plugins installed by the user and their dependencies will be removed automatically if not on the list.
+Included plugins are not automatically installed.
 The plugins are cleaned up at `update-status` hook trigger.
 If the `restart-time-range` configuration option is provided, the plugins are cleaned up during the defined time range.

 On trigger it will:

-1. Delete any plugins and its dependencies that are installed but is not defined on the list.
+1. Delete any installed plugins not defined on the list and their dependencies.
 2. Set a system message on Jenkins indicating which user installed plugins have been deleted.

 ```